 time for the 2012 U.S. Olympic Trials.

-Marc Chandonnet begins his first year as the head coach of the Seattle University men's and women's golf teams.
+Marc Chandonnet begins his 2nd year as the head coach of the Seattle University men's and women's golf teams.

 Chandonnet had been

 the head men's and women's golf coach at Southwestern Oklahoma State in

 2011-12, leading the men's golf team to the 2012 Great American